ray-x/navigator.lua/README.md

 # Navigator

-- Easy code navigation through LSP and 🌲🏡Treesitter symbols; view diagnostic errors.
+- Easy code navigation, view diagnostic errors, see relationships of functions, variables

-- A plugin combine LSP and treesitter parser together.
-Not only providing a better highlight but also help you analyse symbol context effectively.
+- A plugin combines power of LSP and 🌲🏡 treesitter together.
+Not only provids a better highlight but also help you analyse symbol context effectively.

 Here are examples

 #### Example: Javascripts closure

 The following screenshot shows javascript call tree 🌲 of variable `browser` insides a closure.
-This feature is similar to incoming&outgoing calls from LSP.
+This feature is similar to incoming & outgoing calls from LSP.
 It is designed for the symbol analysis.
 ![js_closure_call_tree](https://user-images.githubusercontent.com/1681295/119120589-cee23700-ba6f-11eb-95c5-b9ac8d445c31.jpg)

 Explanation: